andrevidela/Research-report/Thesis/index.md

 update (ValTwice v w) = ValOnce (S v) update (ValOnce v) = ValTwice (S (S v)) (S (S w))
 ```

-Since the constructor we are matching does not appear on the right hand side.

 This is to avoid implicit allocation when we mutate a constructor which has more fields than the one we are given.
 Or avoid memory corruption when updating a field outside of the allocated buffer.
 Imagine representing data as a records: